lsst-sitcom/spot_motion_monitor/docs/configuration.rst

 modelName
 ---------

-This attribute only applies to Vimba cameras.
 A string parameter that defines the make and model of the camera.
+For the Gaussian camera, this defaults to ``Gaussian``.

 spotOscillation
 ---------------